apache/spark/python/docs/source/user_guide/sql/creating_dataframes.rst

 .. code-block:: python

-    >>> # Write a Parquet file to the temporary directory, and read it back
+    >>> # Write a Parquet file to a temporary directory and read it back.
     >>> import tempfile
     >>> with tempfile.TemporaryDirectory() as d:
     ...     # Overwrite the path with a new Parquet file